 Location- Kefalonia, Greece

 Captain Corelli’s Mandolin is set on the island of Kefalonia, Greece.
 It follows the villagers from World War II through to modern-day Greece.
 It gives vivid details to the island’s hilly mountains, the small towns within the island, and the beautiful views of the ocean.
-Each time the author described the island, I had the urge to visit it.
+Although I haven’t read this book in a very long time, I still feel the urge to visit and follow in the footsteps of the characters.

 My Life in France and The Nightingale